 Ask at your local pharmacy or look in the health product aisles of supermarkets and retailers to find the products to try (it’s important to find what works for you, so you can stock up).

-If you’re worried about buying them in person, check online for good options that may be delivered to your door.
+If you’re worried about buying them in person, check online (for example, CatheterPlus) for good options that may be delivered to your door.

 What kind should I get?